Welcome to

 Headlines…

-• Ploughman’s and Puds returns 26th April 12-1:30pm in the Parish Hall
+• Ploughman’s and Pud Friday 28th February 12-1:30 in the Parish Hall

 St. Hugh’s is the parish church of Quethiock, a parish in South-East Cornwall with a large area but small population .
 The dedication is to St. Hugh of Lincoln, a popular, newly canonised saint in the 13th and 14th centuries.
-However, the church itself is 12th century and the site no doubt of religious significance for a few hundred years before that.
+However, the church itself has at least 12th century origins and the site was no doubt of religious significance for a few hundred years before that.
 Further information on the history of St. Hugh’s can be found on the Heritage page and in the downloadable Self-Guided Tour leaflet.
-St. Hugh’s is part of the Tribute Cluster of neighbouring churches.
+St. Hugh’s is part of the Tribute Benefice of neighbouring churches.
 A service is held at St. Hugh’s most Sundays, followed by coffee and a chance to socialise, and anyone is very welcome to attend.
 Baptisms, weddings and funerals can be arranged by contacting the churchwarden and vicar – see Contact page.

 GENEALOGY